x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 Before performing any type of software or hardware maintenance on a DAG member, you should first put the DAG member in maintenance mode.
 The following scripts are provided with Exchange Server to assist with DAG maintenance procedures.

-- **StartDagServerMaintenanceScripts.ps1** Assists with moving all active databases off the server.
+- **StartDagServerMaintenanceScripts.ps1**: Assists with moving all active databases off the server.
 It also moves all critical DAG support functionality, such as the Primary Active Manager (PAM) role, and blocks them from moving back to the server before maintenance is complete.

-- **StopDagServerMaintenanceScripts.ps1** Assists with taking the DAG member out of maintenance mode, and making it an active target for all databases and all critical DAG support functionality.
+- **StopDagServerMaintenanceScripts.ps1**: Assists with taking the DAG member out of maintenance mode, and making it an active target for all databases and all critical DAG support functionality.

-Both of the above scripts accept the `-ServerName` parameter (which can be either the host name or the fully qualified domain name (FQDN) of the DAG member) and the `-WhatIf` parameter.
+Both of the above scripts accept the _ServerName_ parameter (which can be either the host name or the fully qualified domain name (FQDN) of the DAG member) and the _WhatIf_ parameter.
 Both scripts can be run locally or remotely.
 The server on which the scripts are executed must have the Windows Failover Cluster Management tools installed (RSAT-Clustering).

 > [!NOTE]
-> There is another script available, RedistributeActiveDatabases.ps1, which assists with mounting mailbox databases on specific DAG members, as determined by the Activation Preference number on each database.
-However, in Exchange 2016 CU2 or later, there is a new DAG property called PreferenceMoveFrequency.
-This property automatically balances database copies across a DAG, so you will only need RedistributeActiveDatabases.ps1 if you have disabled this new functionality or want to balance database copies manually.
-For more information, see the section "PreferenceMoveFrequency DAG property" in [Managing mailbox database copies](http://technet.microsoft.com/library/06df16b4-f209-4d3a-8c68-0805c745f9b2.aspx).
+> THe **RedistributeActiveDatabases.ps1** script is also avaialble, which assists with mounting mailbox databases on specific DAG members as inidicated by the Activation Preference number on each database.
+However, in Exchange 2016 CU2 or later, the new DAG property named _PreferenceMoveFrequency_ automatically balances database copies across a DAG.
+Therefore, you'll only need to use **RedistributeActiveDatabases.ps1** if you've disabled this functionality or if you want to balance database copies manually.

 The StartDagServerMaintenance.ps1 script performs the following tasks: